-- What personal data it collects.
-(Ex. shopper name, address, email, payment info, etc.)
+What personal data it collects.
+(Ex. customer name, address, email, payment info, etc.)

-- How the data is shared with third parties.
-(Payment data sent to bank for transaction approval.)
+How the data is shared with third parties.
+(Ex.
+"Payment info is sent to our bank for transaction approval.")

-Under GDPR, among other regulations, all businesses are required to transparently communicate the ways that personal data is being collected and used, and are expected to ask for consent in advance of collection.
+Under GDPR, all businesses are required to transparently communicate the ways that personal data is being collected and used, and are expected to ask for consent in advance of collection.
 Because of these regulations, cookie policies will need to be documented and provided to visitors to your store.

-Given the diversity of merchants, partners, and integrations that access the Volusion platform, it isn't feasible to create a single list or policy that would be applicable for every merchant.
-However, you can see a list of the most common cookies used by Volusion merchants here.
+Given the diversity of merchants, partners, and integrations that access the VOLT platform, it isn't possible to create a single list or policy that would be applicable for every merchant.
+You can see a list of the most common cookies used by Volusion merchants here.

 5. Protect Your Consumers’ Personal Data

-While Volusion’s world class security makes this step easier, there are still steps you'll need to address regarding the protection of your shoppers' data.
-This is particularly true if you're processing shopper data outside of the Volusion platform, such as a brick and mortar store or by taking phone orders and entering data on workstations.
+There are steps you'll need to address regarding the protection of your shoppers' data, particularly if you're processing customer data outside of the VOLT platform such as a brick and mortar store or by taking phone orders and entering data on workstations.

 A key element you'll need to complete is the creation (or updating) of a data protection policy.
-This document will outline key controls your company uses to ensure data remains secure while processed, transmitted, or stored.
-This policy should also outline the steps you'll take in the event that you suspect data has been compromised, which must include notification in accordance with GDPR (within 72 hours of becoming aware of a breach).
+This document will outline controls your company uses to ensure data remains secure while processed, transmitted, or stored.
+This policy should also outline the steps you'll take in the event that you suspect data has been compromised, which must include notifying your customers within 72 hours of becoming aware of a breach.

 6. Beware of GDPR “Certifications”